microchip-pic-avr-examples/pic18f57q43-adcc-spike-detection-polled-mcc/README.md

    </picture>
 </a>

-# MCC Melody ADC Spike Detection Example - Polled Implementation (PIC18F57Q43)
+# MCC Melody Analog-to-Digital Converter with Computation (ADCC) Spike Detection Example - Polled Implementation (PIC18F57Q43)

-The [ADC Spike Detection Example](https://onlinedocs.microchip.com/v2/keyword-lookup?keyword=MCC.MELODY.EXAMPLES.RUNNING.ADCC.SPIKE&version=latest&redirect=true "Analog-to-Digital Conversion (ADC) Data Streamer example"), ADCC Spike Detection is visualized with the Data Streamer.
-The spike detection can be modified to observe the change in sensitivity, to the rate of change of the ADC samples.
+The [ADC Spike Detection Example](https://onlinedocs.microchip.com/v2/keyword-lookup?keyword=MCC.MELODY.EXAMPLES.RUNNING.ADCC.SPIKE&version=latest&redirect=true "Analog-to-Digital Conversion (ADC) Data Streamer example"), ADC with Computation Spike Detection is visualized with the Data Streamer.
+The spike detection can be modified to observe the change in sensitivity to the rate of change of the ADC samples.
 Using a Polling Design Pattern, a change (above a set threshold) in the ADC result between successive conversions represents a \"spike\".
 Every 100 ms delay starts an ADC conversion and sends a Data Streamer frame.
-The code continuously checks for a spike and updates the adcResult_lastSpike and adcSpikeCount when spikes are detected.
+The code continuously checks for a spike and updates the `adcResult_lastSpike` and `adcSpikeCount` when spikes are detected.

 ## MCC Melody Example Components
 Example Components are a tight integration of learning material directly into MCC.
 This allows users to conveniently place configuration instructions side-by-side to the components they are configuring.
 For more information, refer to the [MCC Melody Example Components Introduction](https://onlinedocs.microchip.com/v2/keyword-lookup?keyword=MCC.MELODY.EXAMPLES&version=latest&redirect=true).

 **Note:** The image below shows the ADCC Example Component, as it would be moving to the ADCC Spike Detect Example - Callbacks implementation.
 A diff of what is needed to move to the Polled implementation is shown.

-**Note:** What is not shown is that the ADCC and UART interrupts need to be disabled.
+**Note:** What is not shown is that the ADC with Computation and UART interrupts need to be disabled.

 ![MCC Melody Example Components](images/ADCCExample-SpikeDetect-Polled-from-Callbacks.png)